Tara Singh (author)

 Srimati Tara Singh (born 10 October 1952) is an Indian writer and poet who writes in Hindi.
-Since childhood she took special interest in dance and music as well as in writing poems.
-On several occasions she was awarded prizes and letter of appreciation for her poems and performances in literary debates during school and college career.
+Since childhood she has taken a special interest in dance and music and in writing poems.
+She was awarded several prizes and letter of appreciation for her poems and performances in literary debates during school and college career.

 Biography

-After completing her graduation in Arts and marriage with a Kolkata college Head of Department of Chemistry, she devoted her whole time and energy in serving Hindi literature.
-Soon her writings got recognition by Star TV shows and regularly published in several newspapers and magazines.
-On publication of two poetry books, she got wide applause for her emotional and thoughtful poems.
-Subsequent but regular & talented publication of books on family and social issues, personal and social delicacies, philosophy of life and realities, birth and death cycles, etc. soon established herself as modern "Chhayabadi Poetess" of 21st Century in Hindi literature.
-She has been already awarded 259 awards from different national and international organizations.
+After completing her graduation in Arts, she devoted her time to serving Hindi literature.
+Her writings received recognition by Star TV shows and were regularly published in newspapers and magazines.
+Two of her poetry books, received wide praise.
+Subsequent publications of books on family and social issues, personal and social delicacies, philosophy of life and realities, birth and death cycles, etc. made her a central figure in Hindi literature.
+She has received a total of 259 awards from national and international organizations.

+She married the Kolkata college Head of Department of Chemistry.

 Literary works

 No. of books published - 59 namely: